Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 9. What Post

-A what post is a blog post that provides an answer to the question “what is something”.
+A what post is a blog post that provides an answer to the question “What is something”.

 Similar to a When post, you should quickly answer the reader’s question in the first few paragraphs.
 Then you should expand on your answer and cover any nuances or follow-up questions in the rest of the blog post.